As many pet owners know, traveling with your dog can be very frustrating if you do not prepare for the journey.

 As many pet owners know, traveling with your dog can be very frustrating if you do not prepare for the journey.
 However, if well-prepared, sharing your adventures with your pets can be a very fulfilling and rewarding experience.
-To help you feel prepared, here is a list of the top items you need to have on hand when traveling with your dog:
+For example, a portable dog fence will help them feel more safe and secure.
+To help you feel prepared, here is a list of the top items you need to have on hand when traveling with your dog.

 A Crate To Call Home